omgbarde/omgbarde/README.md

 ### about me:
   - 🎓 4° year cse student
+  - 💻 IT Manager for Dynamis PRC
   - 🏎️ I'm passionate about technology, music and cars
   - 🎧 I'm also a dj
 <!--